Very honoured to participate this this years RADICAL MYCOLOGY CONVERGENCE in Portland, Oregon, USA October 2023

 ✨✨✨✨✨here’s to debunking some of the unnecessary fears we’ve been told for too long!

-Amanita Dreamer might be coming over to join me in a workshop or two in 2023 so do join my mailing list or WhatsApp notifications only group if you’d like to know more!
+Amanita Dreamer is coming over to join me in a workshop or two in 2023 so do join my mailing list or WhatsApp notifications only group if you’d like to know more!

 Opt in here: https://chat.whatsapp.com/EaZ0yi9URLb9aObQ2ne0tB